sjentsch/lsjDocs/Ch03/Ch03_jamoviIntro_3.rst

 Copy and Paste
 ~~~~~~~~~~~~~~

+jamovi produces nice tables and attractive plots that are formatted in
-jamovi produces nice American Psychological Association (APA) formatted
+accordance with the American Psychological Association (APA) Publication
-tables and attractive plots.
-It is often useful to be able to copy and
+Manual.
+A very useful feature of jamovi is the opportunity to be able to
-paste these, perhaps into a Word document, or into an email to a
+directly copy and paste these, perhaps into a Word document, or into an email
-colleague.
+to a colleague.
 To copy results right click on the object of interest and
 from the menu select exactly what you want to copy.
 The menu allows you
 to choose to copy only the image or the entire analysis.
 Selecting
-“copy” copies the content to the clipboard and this can be pasted into
+``Copy`` copies the content to the clipboard and this can be pasted into
 other programs in the usual way.
 You can practice this later on when we
 do some analyses.

 Syntax mode
 ~~~~~~~~~~~

-jamovi also provides an “Syntax Mode”.
+jamovi also provides an syntax mode.
 In this mode jamovi produces equivalent R code for each analysis.
 To change to syntax mode, select the settings menu (``⋮``; top right corner in jamovi) and click the ``Syntax mode`` checkbox there.
 You can turn off syntax mode by clicking